Will County Health Department reports 464 new COVID cases

-The Test Positivity 7 Day Rolling Average in Will County remained at 19.6 percent for the week of Nov.
-19, according to the IDPH.
+The test positivity seven-day rolling average in Will County for the week of Nov.
+30 was at 10.03 percent, according to the Will County Health Department.
 Available ICU beds within Region 7 (Will and Kankakee counties) also are shrinking fast to 30 out of 162 as of Nov.
 21, and 57 out of 137 total ventilators are available.
 More information about available hospital ICU beds and ventilators in Region 7 is available at https://www.dph.illinois.gov/covid19/hospitalization-utilization.

-AMITA St. Joseph Medical Center in Joliet had 78 COVID-19 positive inpatients and 46 people under investigation who were awaiting test results, according to AMITA Health spokesman Timothy Nelson.
+AMITA Health Saint Joseph Medical Center in Joliet reported for 65 COID-19 positive inpatients on Tuesday and 18 persons under investigation (PUIs), according to AMITA Health System Director of Communications and Media Relations Timothy Nelson.

 Pritzker and the Illinois Department of Public Health recently announced additional COVID-19 mitigation efforts for Region 7 (Will and Kankakee counties), Region 5 (Southern Illinois) and Region 8 (Kane and DuPage counties).
 These regions have continued to see rising positivity rates that far exceed the threshold set for establishing additional mitigation measures under the state’s Restore Illinois Resurgence Plan.